A liberal metropolis where LGBT people are embraced as a natural part of society, Gay Munich is one of the hottest travel destinations right now!

 Gay Cruising & Gay Saunas in Munich

 Had enough of gay cruising in Munich – either in the bars or elsewhere?
-For those who want a bit more guaranteed action, the gay saunas in Munich will not disappoint you (unlikely all those faceless Grinder accounts…).
+For those who want a bit more guaranteed action, the gay saunas in Munich will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 In such a foreign-friendly city you should have no issues visiting any Munich gay sauna, but you could also consider one of the many gay cruise club, bars and adult shops in Munich if you’re more into the cruise & fetish scene.

 - Schwabinger Men Sauna – A sauna with cult status thanks to its almost nightmare inducing interior.
 Seriously who decorated this place?
 Love it or hate it, your not going for their design but to enjoy all the actives of this private men’s playground.
 Steam room, sauna, bar, traditional Finnish sauna (though the ones in Helsinki are better) male massages, lounge and a dark room with a sling.
 In the north of the city but easy to find with the subway system, Schwabinger Men Sauna has a loyal local following.